 1. Kindle and design an idea.
 Just as the iPod started with an innovative idea, Steve Jobs and other mindguides continue to design Apple products that revolutionize communication.
 Fast Company celebrated the last decade’s 14 biggest such design moments, all of which unveil the original ideas that rolled into products with possibilities.
 How does it happen?
 Your brain’s hippocampus releases a shot of dopamine in response to novelty.
 Anthony Grace at the University of Pittsburgh describes a feedback loop that involves a chemical and electrical interactions between dopamine and novel or unexpected events.
 This lively process appears to lock in memory, as it also engages the amygdala where the brain processes emotional information that feeds innovation.

-Mirror neurons show how innovative cultures come from imitation – and this video on mirror neurons illustrates how we watch and mirror the culture others live.
+Mirror neurons show how innovative cultures and teams come from imitation – and this video on mirror neurons illustrates how we watch and mirror the culture others live.
 Deep inside your brain cells are neurons that will fire in reaction to another’s beliefs as they roll into activity.
 See any new opportunities for innovation where you work, as they play out in mimicking an innovator’s actions?

 3. Link opposites together and build from both sides.
 Need a breakthrough to top up the creativity on a project?
 Then build an innovative culture of connecting opposites in ways that few non-innovators think to connect.
 If you’ve ever benefited from unique insights, you’ve likely also seen opposing viewpoints from high-performance minds, that beg to differ.
 So why then, do disagreements about opposing views so often break up relations, terminate innovative projects, shut down brilliant people, promote racism, and even ignite wars?
 Tone is the brain’s best approach to tame an amygdala in ways that harness innovative energy.
 Rather than take potshots at people, consider disagreements as tools to build goodwill across differences, and diversity becomes the hottest neuron pathway to innovative solutions.
 Designs that come from engaging genius thinkers, are the same offerings that prosper a wider community.

 4. Create a round table to brainstorm a process.
-The other day I facilitated a round table of leaders from many fields, and after many unexpected angles tossed into the mix, we came up with a renewal project that none of us could have masterminded alone.
+The other day I facilitated a round table of leaders across many fields, and after several unexpected angles tossed possibilities into the mix, we came up with a renewal project that none of us could have masterminded alone.
 Have you experienced ideas piggybacked onto others from alternative positions?
 Innovation, whether from arts or science, embodies mysteries to ponder.
 It’s that place that bubbles over in a circle where no brain is left behind.
 It’s where brilliant solutions tend to flow from pools just outside of prevailing thought, where people build beyond limitations.
 It’s where a culture of innovative thought hooks difficult facts onto ordinary experiences people live – so that learning increases in less time, with innovative designs as visible results.